Last Update: 12/1/2018

 Designed for better performance, zero ground clearance problems and ease of routing the exhaust system.

 WILL THEY FIT?
 I’ve been asked if my Straight-back Headers for the 2.8 V6 will fit on an Alpine with the jose kit?
 They have been fitted to several Alpine V6 conversions without difficulty.
 Chances are if you welded a piece of exhaust on the rear of the crossmember you may need to remove it before welding my bottom mount bracket piece in place.
-As for one of my Alpines, the GT BW35 that had the jose “welded nut”Kit washer on the crossmember, I simply slipped the “Bottom Piece” of my mount bracket with the curved “catch” over the “kit washer” and welded it in place without any changes to the Headers; Steering or Transmission.
+As for one of my Alpines, the GT BW35 that had the jose “welded nut”Kit washer on the back of the crossmember, I simply slipped the “Bottom Piece” of my mount bracket with the curved “catch” over the “kit washer” and welded it in place without any changes to the Headers, the Steering or Transmission.

 HOSE, Water, Heater By pass, etc